apache/incubator-kie-kogito-website/_site/README.md

 _For more information regarding the use of Jekyll, please refer to the [Jekyll Step by Step Tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/)._

+### Using Docker to run Jekyll

+Alternatively you can use Docker to test your changes locally.

+To run it, simply execute the following Docker command from the project root directory:

+`
+docker run --rm --volume="$PWD:/srv/jekyll" -it -p 4000:4000 jekyll/jekyll:3 jekyll serve
+`

+To preview your site, browse to http://localhost:4000

 ## Deployment on GitHub Pages

 To deploy your site using GitHub Pages you will need to add the [github-pages gem](https://github.com/github/pages-gem).